 Shermer simply shifted from one religion to another (evangelical Christianity to scientistic reductionism), both of which provide a sense of certainty that he can devote himself to.
 Shermer would likely benefit a lot by having an entheogenic experience — an often highly effective permission slip to allow oneself to experience oneself from a higher frequency focus (the most effective of which is, as mentioned, our own frequency neuromodulator, DMT).

-In part 3, Shermer has to admit how empiricism relies on the authority of "experts" (gatekeepers of the possible), and then Deepak cleverly shows the cynical nature of pseudo-skeptics as Shermer tries to reduce every concept thrown at him to the most cynical degree possible.
+In part 3, Shermer has to admit how empiricism relies on the authority of "experts" (gatekeepers of the possible), and then Chopra cleverly shows the cynical nature of pseudo-skeptics as Shermer tries to reduce every concept thrown at him to about the most cynical degree possible.

 As YouTube commentator 'digidgetnation' (how's that for an authority figure?) put it:

 I find that skeptics are much too certain they actually know things THEY DON'T ACTUALLY KNOW!!!
 Then tend to have blind faith in people like Michael Shermer.
 They DON'T critically think about what Michael Shermer 'preaches' they are USUALLY closed-minded blind faith believers in authority figures like Michael Shermer and people like him.
 I have found that, generally speaking, skeptics ARE NOT OPEN-MINDED; thus they CANNOT possibly be proper critical thinkers for proper critical thinkers are open-minded NOT CLOSED-MINDED!!!

 Shermer has chosen to show the contrast of eliminativism, and he has succeeded in that purpose.
 Here is another example of this kind of absolutist axiomatic reductionism: